Rotimi-28/destination-quiz/README.md

 # Aimless Travel
 ![GitHub license](https://img.shields.io/badge/license-MIT-ff69b4.svg)

-### The app that can help you choose your next travel destination!
+### The app is a simple quiz that can help you choose your next travel destination!

 ![screenshot](assets/images/screenshot.png)